A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Related Work: LGBTQ+ Identities, Sociotechnical Risks, and Platformized Sociality

 \subsection{The Shaping Role of Platform Affordances in Queer Sociality}

 User social experiences are not created in a vacuum but are profoundly shaped by the characteristics of the technological tools they use.
-The theory of \textbf{affordances} in HCI\cite{kaptelinin2012affordances} provides a precise analytical tool for explaining how platform design directly leads to the different social outcomes observed in this study.
-An affordance refers to the action possibilities\cite{blin2016theory} that an object or environment offers to an actor\cite{hartson2003cognitive}.
+The theory of affordances in HCI~\cite{kaptelinin2012affordances} provides a precise analytical tool for explaining how platform design directly leads to the different social outcomes observed in this study.
+An affordance refers to the action possibilities~\cite{blin2016theory} that an object or environment offers to an actor~\cite{hartson2003cognitive}.

-The different designs of the core apps in this study afforded distinct social possibilities: \begin{itemize} \item Brad\cite{myers1994challenges}'s grid interface \textbf{afforded} immediate encounters based on geographical proximity, greatly facilitating users seeking offline contact. \item Swipe-based matching mechanism\cite{li2020swipe} \textbf{afforded} a connection model based on mutual selection, adding a layer of deliberation and consent to interactions. \item Disalvo's interest group feature \textbf{afforded} community\cite{disalvo2014making} building around shared hobbies rather than purely sexual attraction. \end{itemize} These different design choices provided users with a variety of ``digital homes"\cite{desjardins2015investigating} in the early stages of the study, meeting their diverse needs from finding sexual partners to building friendships and communities.

-Similarly, platform design can also afford negative social interactions\cite{lakey1994negative, rook1984negative}.
+The different designs of the core apps in this study afforded distinct social possibilities: \begin{itemize} \item Myers~\citep{myers1994challenges}'s grid interface afforded immediate encounters based on geographical proximity, greatly facilitating users seeking offline contact. \item Swipe-based matching mechanism~\cite{li2020swipe} afforded a connection model based on mutual selection, adding a layer of deliberation and consent to interactions.[7] \item Disalvo's interest group feature afforded community\cite{disalvo2014making} building around shared hobbies rather than purely sexual attraction. \end{itemize} These different design choices provided users with a variety of ``digital homes"~\cite{desjardins2015investigating} in the early stages of the study, meeting their diverse needs from finding sexual partners to building friendships and communities.
+Similarly, platform design can also afford negative social interactions~\cite{lakey1994negative, rook1984negative}.
 The discrimination and harassment phenomena widely reported by users in the middle to late stages of this study (2017-2020) are also closely related to platform design choices.
 For example, many platforms set fixed role tags (e.g., ``1/0") in profiles, which, while convenient for quick filtering, also solidified and reinforced stereotypes and role discrimination within the community.
-Recommendation algorithms that overemphasize singular dimensions like appearance can afford body shaming and anxiety\cite{schulenberg2023creepy}.
+Recommendation algorithms that overemphasize singular dimensions like appearance can afford body shaming and anxiety~\cite{schulenberg2023creepy}.
 And while platforms offer convenient anonymity and instant messaging, a lack of effective identity verification and community governance mechanisms can afford deceptive behavior and online harassment.